 Tracking Links, Clicks, Buttons, and Forms

 Not all websites use an eCommerce platform with a shopping cart.

 For instance, if you have a simple order form, then you can track which email campaigns led users to submit that form.
 If you have a click-to-call button on your website, then you can track that as well.

 We have a separate detailed guide on tracking links and button clicks in Google Analytics with step-by-step instructions.

 We hope this article helped you learn how to set up email newsletter tracking in Google Analytics.
-You might also want to see these tested and easy ways to grow your email list faster and must-have WordPress plugins for business websites.
+You might also want to see these tested and easy ways to grow your email list faster and the must-have WordPress plugins for business websites.